 - Breast and ovarian cancer

-Breastfeeding results in healthier children and mothers.
-It is also free, protects the environment and is always available.
+Breastmilk is cost-effective, protects the environment, and is always available.

-Mothers can get an early start by learning about breastfeeding from their doctor, midwife or public health nurse while they are pregnant.
-They can prepare for the arrival of their baby by learning where to get answers about breastfeeding and who in the community can help.
+You can get an early start by learning about breastfeeding from your doctor, midwife, or public health nurse during the prenatal stage.
+Prenatal classes can also help you prepare for the arrival of your baby by learning where to get answers about breastfeeding in your community.

 Breastfeeding Information and Support